 Editors are responsible for entries, decision on validity of names.
-Corrections and omissions may be addressed to the relevant editor or the general editor.
+Corrections and omissions may be addressed to either editor.

 History of the World Foraminifera Database

-The World Foraminifera Database began as the European modern species list compiled by Tomas Cedhagen and Onno Gross.
-Added to this in 2010 were the Gulf of Mexico modern species list compiled by Barun Sen Gupta and colleagues and the New Zealand modern species list compiled by Bruce Hayward and colleagues.
+The World Foraminifera Database began as the European recent species list compiled by Tomas Cedhagen and Onno Gross.
+Added to this in 2010 were the Gulf of Mexico recent species list compiled by Barun Sen Gupta and colleagues and the New Zealand modern species list compiled by Bruce Hayward and colleagues.

 - Gross, O. (2001).
 Foraminifera, in: Costello, M.J. et al. (Ed.)
 (2001).
 European register of marine species: a check-list of the marine species in Europe and a bibliography of guides to their identification.
 Collection Patrimoines Naturels, 50: 60-75.